apache/airflow/docs/executor/kubernetes.rst

 1. Airflow will overwrite the base container image and the pod name

-There are two points where airflow potentially overwrites the base image: in the airflow.cfg or the ``pod_override`` (discussed below) setting.
+There are two points where Airflow potentially overwrites the base image: in the ``airflow.cfg`` or the ``pod_override`` (discussed below) setting.
 This value is overwitten to ensure that users do not need to update multiple template files every time they upgrade their docker image.
 The other field that Airflow overwrites is the ``pod.metadata.name`` field.
 This field has to be unique across all pods,